Architecture Decision Records

 - Extensibility — manual directives, suppressed directives, overrides

-- Sentinel Blocks — the technical format
+- Sentinel Blocks — the legacy in-body format (superseded by sidecars)